iankietzman-voeracity/Gateway/README.md

 Thinnish API and Auth+Auth Gateway

-Use the Dockefile or run 'npm start'.
+Use the Dockerfile to build an image to run or run 'npm start'.